 Glass Base - Smoke chamber that is partially filled with water.
 Water in the base is used to filter smoke drawn from the bowl.

 Bowl – The bowl contains the tobacco.
-It is then wrapped with foil, or other heat managing device, and coals are placed on top to heat the tobacco.
+It is then wrapped with foil or topped with an HMD (heat management device).
+Coals are placed on top to heat the tobacco.

 Stem & Downstem – The stem connects the bowl to the base by a pipe and the downstem descends into the water.